StarGate01/demoapplet/README.md

 ## Emulation

 You can use the `vsmartcard` virtual reader to create a virtual reader on your system, and then use the `jcardsim` emulator to attach an emulated instance of the applet to it.

+## Interaction

+Use the provided `interface.py` script to run a simple encryption and decryption demo.

 ## Disclaimer